0

 TARGET SCORE

-Intended Workout RPE: 8 – 80% – moderate/high intensity
+Intended Workout RPE: 7.0 – 70% – moderate intensity

-Target Time: sub 16 minutes
+Target Time each set: sub 4 minutes

 STIMULUS and GOALS